webvitalii/fortify/readme.txt

 == Frequently Asked Questions ==

+= How to test what spam comments were blocked? =

+You can visit Anti-spam settings page and enable saving blocked comments as spam in the spam section.
+To enabled that you need to go to: WordPress admin dashboard => Settings section => Anti-spam Saving blocked comments into spam section is disabled by default.
+Saving spam comments can help you to keep all the comments saved and review them in future if needed.
+You can easily mark comment as "not spam" if some of the comments were blocked by mistake.

 = What is the percentage of spam blocked? =

 Anti-spam plugin blocks 100% of automatic spam messages (sent by spam-bots via post requests).